RarelyCharlie/rarelycharlie.github.io/_howto/emdr.md

 To use the sounds, you need a computer or other device with a web browser that can play the sounds.
 Some older web browsers and some mobile devices cannot play the sounds, so you might have to experiment to find a suitable device.
 You also need headphones or ear buds.
 Speakers are not so effective, unless they are spaced far apart and you can sit between them.

 If you are working live with a therapist in the room, or with a therapist on the phone, do not use noise-canceling or soundproof headphones, because you need to be able to hear your therapist's voice.
-Cheap headphones are better for this purpose.
+Cheap headphones or bone conduction headphones are better for this purpose.

 If you are working with a therapist online, then any kind of headphones or ear buds will work well, and noise-canceling types may be better.